Uzasch/Vibe-Coding-Essentials/README.md

 * Tool failure logs, retries, and successful recovery strategies.
 * User preferences, historical corrections, and episodic business facts.

-An adjacent **semantic cache** sits in front of the execution loop.
+An adjacent **semantic cache (powered by Redis)** sits in front of the execution loop.
 When incoming user intent matches a previously solved query with high vector similarity, the cache returns the answer instantly.
 This bypasses model inference entirely, slashing token costs and driving roundtrip latency under 10ms.

 ---